Meal Kits in Winnipeg, Regina, and Saskatoon 2026

 Almost seven percent of Manitoba and Saskatchewan residents are vegetarians or vegans.
 For them, most of the meal kit companies design plant-based meals in regular plans, and some offer vegetarian-only plans with an option to add proteins.

-Global Canadian Meal Kit Companies Servicing Winnipeg, Regina, and Saskatoon
+Best Meal Kit Delivery Services in Winnipeg, Regina, and Saskatoon

 The most popular meal kit provider in Winnipeg, Regina, and Saskatoon (as well as the rest of Canada) is HelloFresh.
-The company also purchased the second-largest meal kit company in Canada (Chefs Plate) and dominates the Canadian food subscription box market.
+They also own Chefs Plate, making them by far the biggest player in the Canadian meal kit market.

-Our team can vouch for HelloFresh, as we’ve enjoyed having the premium meal kits delivered right to our small-town Manitoba doorstep for over a year now.
-There are many reasons to love meal kits, but for us personally, by far the biggest value is the mental space that has been freed up by not having to constantly think about the infamous, “What’s for dinner?” question every day.
+Our team can vouch for HelloFresh.
+We’ve had the premium meal kits delivered right to our small-town Manitoba doorstep for over a year now, and by far the biggest value is the mental space it frees up.
+Not having to think about the infamous, “What’s for dinner?” question every single day is worth a lot more than we expected.

-Goodfood is the most expensive option of the “Big 3, but their food is high-quality and there are often more sophisticated recipes if you prefer that.
-They also pay particular attention to low-carb options on their menu.
+Goodfood is the priciest of the “Big 3.”
+Expect to pay between $9.24 and $12.99 per serving.
+Their food is high-quality, though, and they pay particular attention to low-carb options on their menu.

 Local Meal Kit Companies in Manitoba and Saskatchewan